TREASURIES-Bonds rally as U.S. fiscal deal recedes on horizon

 By Ellen Freilich

-NEW YORK, Dec 21 (Reuters) - U.S. Treasuries rallied on Friday as investors sought safety after a split in the Republican party reduced the chances Washington will reach a deal this year to avoid a package of tax hikes and spending cuts set to start in 2013.
+NEW YORK, Dec 21 (Reuters) - U.S. Treasuries rallied on Friday as investors bought safe-haven U.S. debt after a split in the Republican party reduced the chances of Washington averting before year-end a $600 billion fiscal crunch in 2013.

-Yields on 10-year Treasuries extended a fall late Thursday after House of Representatives Speaker John Boehner acknowledged his bill lacked the votes to pass.
+Yields on 10-year Treasuries extended Thursday’s falls after House of Representatives Speaker John Boehner acknowledged his bill lacked the votes to pass.

 “It’s all about the ‘Plan B’ failure last night.
 That triggered a huge selloff in equities so Treasuries are rallying,” said Thomas Simons, money market economist at Jefferies & Co. in New York.

-The development sent the benchmark 10-year Treasury note up 13/32 in price, and its yield eased to 1.76 percent from 1.80 percent on Wednesday.
+The development sent the benchmark 10-year Treasury note up 14/32 in price; its yield eased to 1.75 percent from 1.80 percent on Wednesday.

-The 30-year Treasury bond rose more than a point in price, driving the yield down to 2.93 percent from 2.98 percent late Wednesday afternoon.
+The 30-year Treasury bond rose more than a point in price; its yield eased to 2.93 percent from 2.98 percent late Wednesday afternoon.

+”Why are Treasuries higher?
+In a word: Boehner,“ said John Canavan, fixed income analyst at Stone & McCarthy Research Associates in Princeton, New Jersey. ”His ‘Plan B’ idea to make an end run around negotiations with President Obama and just pass a Republican plan to avoid the fiscal cliff failed last night when the Speaker couldn’t even round up enough of his own members to vote for it.

 Earlier this week, the U.S. benchmark 10-year yield rose to an eight-week high of 1.847 percent on rising optimism that a budget deal was close.

-Ten-year yields could pull further away from those highs, traders and strategists said, though if a compromise is reached before year end, the rally in safe-haven debt could be curbed.
+Ten-year yields could pull further away from those highs, traders and strategists said.
+If a compromise were reached before year end, that could curb the rally in safe-haven debt, they added.

-The development on the fiscal cliff talks “suggests the path of least resistance for stock prices and yields is going to be lower until it becomes clear that there really is a common-denominator-deal that can pass,” said Robert Tipp, chief investment strategist with Prudential Fixed Income in Newark, New Jersey, which has about $350 billion in assets under management.
+The lack of progress in the fiscal talks boosted demand at Thursday’s $14 billion auction of five-year Treasury inflation protected securities (TIPS), which sold at a record negative yield of 1.496 percent.

+The Federal Reserve cancelled the sale of shorter-dated Treasury debt that was tentatively scheduled for Dec.
+27 as part of the central bank’s “Operation Twist” stimulus program, the New York Fed said on its website on Thursday, as the sale was “no longer necessary.”

 The struggle over the fiscal cliff made economic data releases a bit of a subplot for the market.

-Government data showed U.S. consumer spending rose in November by the most in three years, and a measure of planned business spending jumped last month.
+News that U.S. consumer spending rose in November by the most in three years and that a measure of planned business spending jumped had little impact on asset prices which are looking ahead to the potential economic impact of tax hikes and spending cuts that will go into effect next year if negotiators in Washington D.C. cannot pull back from the so-called cliff.